-Today's record-low interest rates aren't going anywhere anytime soon as the Federal Reserve announced Wednesday that it's not changing short-term borrowing rates now and confirmed it's unlikely to raise interest rates until at least late 2014.
+Today’s record-low interest rates aren’t going anywhere any time soon.
+The Federal Reserve announced Wednesday that it’s unlikely to raise interest rates until at least 2014

 “The economy has been expanding moderately this year,” said the Fed in a post-meeting statement.
 “However, growth in employment has slowed in recent months, and the unemployment rate remains elevated.
 Business fixed investment has continued to advance.
 Household spending appears to be rising at a somewhat slower pace than earlier in the year.”